JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 2. Exploring methods of loading like prefetching and pagination was out of scope for this analysis, but I would like to write about other experiments I have conducted involving those topics.

 3. I experimented with [Zopfli](https://github.com/google/zopfli) at the tail end of this experiment.
 It ended up getting second place!
-The content about Zopfli was very expansive and could be it's own writeup.
+The content about Zopfli was very expansive and could be its own writeup.
 For now I'll leave it as a mention, but I plan to make an entire post about the different compression methods.

 ## Appendix